Crestline, Ohio: Abraham Lincoln's funeral train

+20th century

 During its heyday, Crestline was a division point for the Pennsylvania Railroad's Pittsburgh, Fort Wayne and Chicago Railway.
 The city housed major engine facilities and would often be the point where motive power was changed for the relatively flat runs to and from Chicago, Illinois.
 In addition to the town's station being a stop on the Pennsylvania Railroad's east–west trains, the station served as a transfer point to the New York Central Railroad's northeast–southwest trains.

-On November 1, 1903 two Pennsylvania line train cars carrying dynamite exploded, causing damage to the rail lines and several train cars.
+On November 1, 1903, two Pennsylvania line train cars carrying dynamite exploded, causing damage to the rail lines and several train cars.
 This disaster is noted as one of the catalysts which began the regulation of the shipping of hazardous substances.

 The Pennsylvania Railroad's engine facilities included a roundhouse on Crestline Road, decommissioned in 1968 in the aftermath of the merger between the Pennsylvania Railroad and the New York Central Railroad to form Penn Central.
 Demolition of the historic roundhouse commenced in 2007 after years of neglect.
 But, some buildings still stand.
 Today, Chicago, Fort Wayne and Eastern Railroad, CSX and Norfolk Southern trains operate in and around Crestline.